 Wrong Way Risk: specific capital charge for "adverse correlation" between the exposure to a counterparty and its creditworthiness.
 This risk arises from transactions with counterparties whose credit quality is highly correlated with the exposure amount.
 CCP: Additional requirements for exposures to CCP.
 AVC: Higher risk weights in the IRB approach through an increase of the asset value correlation, to contain systemic risk.
-Legislative reference Please refer to the following articles in the CRR: • EAD Calculation: Article 284 of the CRR • Wrong-way risk: Article 291 of the CRR • CCP: Article 300-311 of the CRR • AVC: Article 142 (1) (4) of the CRR SELF ASSESSMENT Please summarise your opinion to which level, in aggregate, the regulation defined above is equivalent with the relevant EU regulation (the CRR and the CRD).
+Please refer to the following articles in the CRR: Legislative reference EAD Calculation: Article 284 of the CRR Wrong-way risk: Article 291 of the CRR CCP: Article 300-311 of the CRR AVC: Article 142 (1) (4) of the CRR SELF ASSESSMENT Please summarise your opinion to which level, in aggregate, the regulation defined above is equivalent with the relevant EU regulation (the CRR and the CRD).
 Please comment on the main areas of difference with respect to EU regulation and provide a short summary of the rationale, together with the assessment of their materiality for the institutions in your jurisdiction.
-12) Own funds requirement for operational risk 12) Own funds Under the CRR, "operational risk" (OpRisk) means the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
+12) Own funds requirement for operational risk GENERAL PRINCIPLE Under the CRR, "operational risk" (OpRisk) means the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
 OpRisk is a significant risk faced by institutions requiring coverage by own funds.
-GENERAL PRINCIPLE Under the CRR, "operational risk" (OpRisk) means the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
-OpRisk is a significant risk faced by institutions
+OpRisk is generally regarded as a highly volatile risk which makes it difficult to model or deliver a reliable prognosis.
+Nevertheless, it is generally agreed upon that OpRisk is a significant factor in the downfall of institutions.
+Due to the difficulty in projections, and the accepted heavy-tailedness of distribution, the capital requirement should cover accumulated annual losses that will be exceeded once within 1000 years.
+In the Advanced Measurement Approach (AMA) this should be achieved through individual risk calculation by the institution's own model.
+In the other approaches, the calibration of the formula has to be at a comparable risk level.
 With the implementation of capital requirements for OpRisk the regulator recognised that there are specific risks that are not linked to an institution's portfolio.
 Therefore, the calculation of a capital requirement is more based on P&L positions as a measure for the business activity, and less on balance sheet positions (like in credit and market risk).
 This category covers a variety of risk types that are dealt with independently.
 Legal risk, IT risk, compliance risk, risks from outsourcing and model risk are all elements of OpRisk.
 For the purpose of the calculation of the capital requirement business risk, strategic risk and reputation risk are not included, although for risk steering purposes they might be managed simultaneously.
 In addition, sound principles of operational risk management, governance and risk management environment are expected to be in place, depending of the institutions' nature, size and complexity.